nikitakuchur/testpoint/README.md

 ### Workers

-By default, the `send` command uses only one thread to send requests.
-However, if you have a lot of input data, the execution might take a while.
+By default, the `send` command uses only one thread to send requests; however, if you have a lot of input data, the execution might take a while.
 To speed it up, you might want to increase the number of workers (you can think of them as threads) using the `--workers` or just `-w` flag: